Survival with Optune + TMZ vs TMZ alone was significantly higher at the 2-year landmarkanalysis and remained higher at 5 years1,2

 The National Comprehensive Cancer Network makes no warranties of any kind whatsoever regarding their content, use or application and disclaims any responsibility for their application or use in any way.

 References: 1.
-Stupp R, Taillibert S, Kanner A, et al. Effect of tumor-treating fields plus maintenance temozolomide vs maintenance temozolomide alone on survival in patients with glioblastoma: a randomized clinical trial.
+Optune.
+Instructions for Use for Glioblastoma Multiforme.
+Novocure; 2019.
+2. Stupp R, Taillibert S, Kanner A, et al. Effect of tumor-treating fields plus maintenance temozolomide vs maintenance temozolomide alone on survival in patients with glioblastoma: a randomized clinical trial.
 JAMA.
 2017;318(23):2306-2316.
-2. Stupp R, Idbaih A, Steinberg DM, et al. Prospective, multi-center phase III trial of tumor treating fields together with temozolomide compared to temozolomide alone in newly diagnosed glioblastoma.
+3. Stupp R, Idbaih A, Steinberg DM, et al. Prospective, multi-center phase III trial of tumor treating fields together with temozolomide compared to temozolomide alone in newly diagnosed glioblastoma.
 Presented at: 2017 Annual Meeting of the American Association for Cancer Research; April 1-5, 2017; Washington, DC.
 Oral presentation LBA AACR CT007.
-3. Ram Z, Kim CY, Nicholas GA, et al; on behalf of EF-14 trial investigators.
-Compliance and treatment duration predict survival in a phase 3 trial of Tumor Treating Fields with temozolomide in patients with newly diagnosed glioblastoma.
-Slides presented at: SNO Annual Meeting 2017; November 16-19, 2017; San Francisco, CA. 4.
-Novocure Data on File OPT-135.
-5. Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Central Nervous System Cancers.
-V.1.2018. © 2018 National Comprehensive Cancer Network, Inc. All rights reserved.
-Accessed March 20, 2018.
+4. Toms SA, Kim CY, Nicholas G, Ram Z. Increased compliance with tumor treating fields therapy is prognostic for improved survival in the treatment of glioblastoma: a subgroup analysis of the EF-14 phase III trial.
+J Neurooncol.
+2019;141(2):467-473.
+5. Novocure Data on File OPT-135.
+6. Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Central Nervous System Cancers.
+V.3.2020. © 2020 National Comprehensive Cancer Network, Inc. All rights reserved.
+Accessed December 7, 2020.
 To view the most recent and complete version of the NCCN Guidelines, go online to NCCN.org.